platformsh/platformsh-docs/src/gettingstarted/local/docksal.md

 #CLI_IMAGE='docksal/cli:2.4-php7.2'
 ```

-If your application is one of those with a specific setup available from Docksal, you can customize the `.docksal/docksal.yml` file within your project.
+If your application has a configuration available from Docksal, you can customize the `.docksal/docksal.yml` file within your project.
 This is a docker-compose file and can be customized further as needed for your application, as some customizations are specific to certain applications.

-## Downloading data from Platform.sh into Docksal
+## Downloading MySQL data from Platform.sh into Docksal

 In most cases downloading data from Platform.sh and loading it into your project is straightforward.
-If you have a single MySQL database then the following two commands, run from your application root, will download a compressed database snapshot and load it into the local Docksal database container.
-Using the backup will give you a quicker download.
+The following commands, run from your application root, will download a compressed database snapshot and load it into the local Docksal database container.

 ```bash
 fin platform db:dump --gzip -f /tmp/database.sql.gz
 fin exec 'mysql -u user -puser default /tmp/database.sql.gz'
 ```

-Rsync can download user files easily and efficiently.
 See the [exporting tutorial](/tutorials/exporting.md) for information on how to use rsync.